 - 1. A systematic body of knowledge which traces the relationship between cause and effect. - 2.
 Observation of certain facts, systematic collection and classification and analysis of facts - 3.
 Making generalization on the basis of relevant facts and formulating laws or theories there by. - 4.
 Subjecting in the theories to the test of real world observations. - 5.
-Like the physics chemistry and botany economics also satisfy the above four characteristics.
-Economics is regard as science.
+Like the subjects, physics, chemistry botany and economics also satisfies the above four characteristics.
+Hence, Economics is regard as science.